 Use of Intermountain Laboratory Services requisitions will help alleviate test order errors.
-Requisitions are customized for each client.
+Requisitions may be customized for each client.
 Contact your providing laboratory to obtain requisition forms.
-A licensed provider's signature (no stamped signatures) is requested when possible to authenticate the order for government payers.
+A licensed provider's signature with date and time (no stamped signatures) is requested when possible to authenticate the order for government payers.
 Orders may not be signed by nursing staff on behalf of the provider.